Konstantin Makarevich

 Konstantin Grigorievich Makarevich (25 January 1922 - 17 June 2017) was a Soviet and Kazakhstani glaciologist.
 He made a significant scientific contribution to the development and popularization of glaciology.
-He headed the Soviet glaciological expedition on the Tuyuksu glacier from 1956 to 1992, and was the founder of the Tuyuksu glaciological station.
+He headed the Soviet glaciological expedition on the Tuyuksu glacier from 1956 to 1992 and was the founder of the Tuyuksu glaciological station.
 For more than 20 years, he was as an official representative of the Soviet Union in the World Glacier Monitoring Service (WGMS).
 He authored more than 200 scientific articles, monographs, regional and autobiographical books, and essays.
 Two glaciers and two passes in the Trans-Ili and Dzhungarian Alatau are named after him.
-He was a veteran of the World War II, an order-bearer.
+He was a veteran of World War II, an order-bearer.

 Biography

 He was born in Shadrinsk, Kurgan Oblast.
 His father worked as the chief technologist of the food industry and engaged in foreign trade deliveries, and his mother worked as an accountant-economist.
 A few years later, the family moved to Sverdlovsk (now Yekaterinburg).
 He studied at the city school, then in the mining and metallurgical technical school, specializing in mineral processing.
 There, he actively engaged in various sports and participated in the tourist-mountaineering club.